 (Ad by Google)

-- This is as near as I can get to the original recording, which bTW is also called Season of the Wind in English.
+- My arrangement is as near as I can get to the original recording, which BTW, is also called Season of the Wind in English.
 I also slashed one stanza to make the length crispier.

 - I amended the melody line very slightly to give more punch.
 Also, to better suit the Tenor Sax lead.